 In any case you should familiarize yourself and your family with what propane smells like.
 Please contact us at 603-356-6386 and ask us to send you the National Propane Gas Association's "Scratch and Sniff" pamphlet to help recognize propane's distinctive odor.
 Learn where your gas lines are located, so you won't damage them when digging in the yard.

 Alert!
-Always contact Dig Safe at (888)DIG-SAFE or at www.digsafe.com in order to have all utilities accurately marked before digging or excavating.What is Dig Safe?
+Always contact Dig Safe System, Inc. by dialing 811 or at www.digsafe.com in order to have utilities accurately marked before digging or excavating.What is Dig Safe?
 State laws require anyone who digs to notify utility companies before starting, and for good reason.
 Digging can be dangerous and costly without knowing where underground facilities are located.
 Note that only those participating in the program may be asked to mark lines.
 It is not a gaurantee that all underground lines have been marked and private facilities may not be notified.

 Dig Safe System, Inc. is a communication network, assisting excavators, contractors and property owners in complying with state law by notifying the appropriate utilities before digging.
 Dig Safe, a free service, notifies member companies of proposed excavation projects.
 In turn, these member utilities respond to the work area and identify the location of their underground facilities.
 Callers are given a permit number as confirmation.